Monica Witt: US Air Force

 During the early days of the Iraq War, Staff Sergeant Witt was an Airborne Cryptologic Language Analyst deployed to the 95th Reconnaissance Squadron, stationed at Crete Naval Base.
 When war broke out on 20 March 2003, the following three weeks saw sustained, major combat operations, and Witt was an aircrew member of a Boeing RC-135V/W Rivet Joint.
-For this duty, Witt was awarded the Air Medal by US President George W. Bush:
+For this duty, Witt was awarded the Air Medal.

 Staff Sergeant Monica E. Witt distinguished herself by meritorious achievement while participating in sustained aerial flight from March 29 to April 18.
 During this period, the airmanship and courage of Sergeant Witt in the successful accomplishment of these important reconnaissance missions in support of Operation IRAQI FREEDOM, under extremely hazardous conditions, demonstrated her outstanding proficiency and steadfast devotion to duty.
 The professional ability and outstanding aerial accomplishments of Sergeant Witt reflect great credit upon herself and the United States Air Force.

 Witt was transferred to Andrews Air Force Base from Offutt Air Force Base in November 2003, and began her assignment as an Air Force Office of Special Investigations (OSI) special agent, focusing on criminal investigation and counterintelligence.
 Witt continued deploying, conducting classified operations in the Middle East, and had access to a special access program (SAP) "[housing] classified information, including details of ongoing counterintelligence operations, true names of sources, and the identities of U.S. agents involved in the recruitment of those sources."
 Witt retained access to the SAP, acting as its OSI Desk Officer even after her enlistment, until August 2010.

 Throughout her service with the US military, Witt deployed to Saudi Arabia, Diego Garcia, Greece, Iraq, and Qatar.
 In addition to her Air Medal, Witt received three Air Force Commendation Medals and three Aerial Achievement Medals.
-Witt separated as a technical sergeant in either June or March 2008.
+Witt separated as a Technical Sergeant in either June or March 2008.
 Speaking to the International Quran News Agency in 2013, Witt claimed that her desire to convert to Islam and pushback therefor were driving factors in her decision to leave the Air Force.

 Civilian

 For the rest of 2008, Witt worked in Maryland for Booz Allen Hamilton as a defense contractor, "consulting on 'Iranian subject matter' and providing 'language and cultural specialisation'."
-Witt next worked for a contractor, Chenega Federal Systems, as a "Middle East Desk Officer [who] supervised, controlled, and co-ordinated the execution of highly sensitive counterintelligence operations against foreign intelligence services worldwide".
+Witt next worked for a contractor, Chenega Federal Systems, as a "Middle East Desk Officer [who] supervised, controlled, and coordinated the execution of highly sensitive counterintelligence operations against foreign intelligence services worldwide".
 Upon leaving the employ of United States Intelligence Community entities in August 2010, Witt lost her TOP SECRET/SCI security clearance.

 Until May 2011, she worked for the nonprofit organization AMIDEAST, submitting "applications for 60 Iraqi Fulbright Program candidates to multiple US universities".
 In 2012, she published two articles in GWU's International Affairs Review.
 Press TV also published an article by Witt in which she accused the United States Armed Forces of having "a prevailing culture of tolerance for sexual harassment".